DurgeshBhoye/MERN-Todo-List-App/README.md

 1. Open frontend folder in vscode

-2. Open a new terminal and run
+2. Open a new terminal and run following commands,

 ```bash
   cd frontend